mailru/easyjson/README.md

         generate un-/marshallers for all structs in a file -build_tags string
-        build tags to add to generated file -leave_temps
+        build tags to add to generated file
+  -lcfirst
+        lower case the first letter of each field name -leave_temps
         do not delete temporary files -no_std_marshalers